The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 • professional and production characteristics from the place of work - for working citizens;

-• medical or military medical documents evidencing the state of health of a citizen (outpatient card, extracts from hospitals, consultants' conclusions, examination results, Red Army or military book, certificate of injury, etc.);
+• medical or military medical documents indicating the citizen’s state of health (outpatient card, hospital extracts, consultant reports, examination results, Red Army or military record book, certificate of injury, etc.);

 • SNILS;

-• if the documents will be submitted by a representative - a power of attorney for the representative and his passport.
+• if the documents are submitted by a representative - a power of attorney for the representative and his passport.

-In some cases, you may need Additional documents (depending on the specific case):
+In some cases it may be necessary Additional documents (depending on the specific case):

-• act on an accident at work in the form of H-1 (certified copy);
+• act on an industrial accident in form N-1 (certified copy);

-• the conclusion of the interdepartmental expert council on the causal relationship of the disease, disability with exposure to radioactive factors (certified copy, the original is presented in person);
+• conclusion of the interdepartmental expert council on the causal relationship of the disease, disability with exposure to radioactive factors (certified copy, original presented in person);

-• certificate of a participant in the liquidation of the consequences of the accident at the Chernobyl nuclear power plant or living in the exclusion or resettlement zone (a copy, the original is presented in person);
+• ID of a participant in the liquidation of the consequences of the accident at the Chernobyl nuclear power plant or living in the exclusion or resettlement zone (copy, original presented in person);

-• for refugees - a refugee certificate (presented in person);
+• for refugees - a refugee certificate (to be presented in person);

-• for those discharged from military service - a certificate of illness drawn up by the VVK (a certified copy, the original is presented in person).
+• for those discharged from military service - a certificate of illness drawn up by the Military Military Commission (a certified copy, the original must be presented in person).

-An application for a medical and social examination may be considered up to one month from the date of application.
+An application for a medical and social examination can be considered up to one month from the date of submission of the application.

 5. Which ITU office should I contact?

-Medical and social examination is carried out in the ITU office at the place of residence.
-In some cases, ITU may be conducted:
+Medical and social examination is carried out at the ITU office at the place of residence.
+In some cases, MSE may be carried out:

-• in the Main Bureau of ITU - in case of appeal against the decision of the Bureau, as well as in the direction of the Bureau in cases requiring special types of survey;
+• in the ITU Main Bureau - in case of appeal against the decision of the bureau, as well as in the direction of the bureau in cases requiring special types examinations;

-• in the Federal Bureau of ITU - in case of appeal against the decision of the Main Bureau of the ITU, as well as in the direction of the Main Bureau of the ITU in cases requiring particularly complex special types of survey;
+• in the ITU Federal Bureau - in case of appeal against the decision of the ITU Main Bureau, as well as in the direction of the ITU Main Bureau in cases requiring particularly complex special types of examination;

-• at home - if a citizen cannot come to the bureau (ITU Main Bureau, ITU Federal Bureau) for health reasons, which is confirmed by the conclusion of a medical organization, or in a hospital where a citizen is being treated, or in absentia by decision of the relevant bureau.
+• at home - if the citizen cannot come to the bureau (ITU Main Bureau, Federal Bureau ITU) for health reasons, as confirmed by the conclusion of a medical organization, or in a hospital where the citizen is being treated, or in absentia by decision of the relevant bureau.

 6. How is the examination carried out?

-During the examination, the specialists of the bureau will study the documents submitted by you, analyze social, professional, labor, psychological and other data.
+During the examination, the bureau’s specialists will study the documents you submitted and analyze social, professional, labor, psychological and other data.

-In some cases, ITU bureau specialists may prescribe an additional examination for you.
+In some cases, ITU specialists may prescribe additional examination for you.
 You can refuse it.
-In this case, the decision to recognize you as a disabled person or to refuse to recognize you as a disabled person will be made based only on the data you provide.
-Your refusal will be reflected in the ITU protocol, which is kept during the examination.
+In this case, the decision to recognize you as disabled or to refuse to recognize you as disabled will be made based only on the data you provide.
+Your refusal will be reflected in the ITU protocol, which is maintained during the examination.

-Representatives of state non-budgetary funds, the Federal Service for Labor and Employment, as well as specialists of the relevant profile (consultants) may participate in the conduct of a medical and social examination at the invitation of the head of the bureau with the right of an advisory vote.
-You also have the right to invite any specialist with his consent, he will have an advisory vote.
+Representatives of state extra-budgetary funds, the Federal Service for Labor and Employment, as well as specialists of the relevant profile (consultants) can participate in the medical and social examination at the invitation of the head of the bureau with the right of an advisory vote.
+You also have the right to invite any specialist with his consent, he will have the right to an advisory vote.

-The decision on recognition as a disabled person or on refusal to recognize him as a disabled person is made by a simple majority of votes of the specialists who conducted the medical and social examination, based on a discussion of the results of the medical and social examination.
+The decision to recognize a person as disabled or to refuse to recognize him as a disabled person is made by a simple majority vote of the specialists who conducted the medical and social examination, based on a discussion of the results of the medical and social examination.

-Based on the results, an act of medical and social examination is drawn up.
+Based on the results, a medical and social examination report is drawn up.
 You have the right to request copies of both the act and the protocol.

-In addition, after the medical and social examination, the specialists of the bureau will prepare for you an individual rehabilitation and habilitation program (IPRA).
+In addition, the bureau’s specialists, after conducting a medical and social examination, will prepare an individual rehabilitation and habilitation program (IPRA) for you.

 7. What documents are issued after the examination?